A day of Vintage Shopping in London

 Next Stop: Brick Lane Vintage.

-I was really excited when entering Brick Lane Vintage because as soon as I entered I could spot Adidas, Burberry, Fila, Nike, and Ralph Lauren, but I was SO disappointed when seeing the price tags.
-They were reselling these items for so much more than should be allowed!
+I was really excited when entering Brick Lane Vintage because as soon as I entered I could spot Adidas, Burberry, Fila, Nike, and Ralph Lauren, but I was extremely disappointed when I saw the price tags.
+They were reselling these items for so much more than ever retailed!
 I would understand if there were limited edition or hard to find Adidas or Fila but £50 ($66) for basic black 3 stripe Adidas track bottoms?
-Hell to the no. That's about the average price of a pair of new trackies.
+Hell no. That's about the average price of a pair of new trackies, not some pre-loved pair.

-I headed down to the basement level, which is where all the sales were and I found very decently priced items like Burberry, special find Fila & Adidas track pants, and a bunch of cute sweaters.
+I headed down to the basement level, which is where all the sales were and I found very decently priced items like Burberry, Fila and Adidas.

-Bottom Line: Lots of stuff but overpriced with VERY rude staff, but good finds in basement.
+Bottom Line: Lots of stuff but overpriced, but good finds in basement.

 3rd Stop: House of Vintage

-After my disappointing stop at Brick Lane, I wandered over to a promising shop around the corner and was NOT disappointed.
+After my disappointing stop at Brick Lane, I wandered over to a promising shop around the corner and was not disappointed.
 House of Vintage specialized in vintage from the 1940s-1960s, but I also found some really dope rock shirts circa 80s-90s, as well as those funky shirts with ads from the 70s-80s.
+This is where I found Jared's favorite graphic tee.

 Bottom Line: Great vibe & definitely worth the price.
 Really cool vintage finds.